Children living with or affected by HIV/AIDS in southern Africa

 At the end of 2021, approximately 38.4 million people globally were living with HIV — 1.7 million of them were children under the age of 15, whose early lives have been deeply affected by the crisis.

-Every day 1,400 children die from an AIDS-related illness and another 1,800 are newly infected with HIV.
+Every day 1,400 children die from an AIDS-related illness, and another 1,800 are newly infected with HIV.

 More than one million children have been left orphaned by the AIDS epidemic in South Africa.
-Without the support of their parents, these children are less able to get nutritious food and important services, such as healthcare, and are more vulnerable to exploitation.
+Without the support of their parents, these children are less able to get nutritious food and essential services, such as healthcare, and are more vulnerable to exploitation.